johngebbie/tobii_4C_for_linux/README.md

 ### Installing / uninstalling

-Run the `install.sh` script int the root folder for a system-wide installation of all required services.
-Please check wether the paths contained in the script match your own (your are doing this at your own risk):
+Run the `install.sh` script in the root folder for a system-wide installation of all required services.
+Please check wether the paths contained in the script match your own (**your are doing this at your own risk**):

 ```
 chmod u+x install.sh
 ./install.sh
 ```

-To uninstall Tobii 4C tools and services (again, check the paths beforehand):
+To uninstall Tobii 4C tools and services (again, **check the paths beforehand**):

 ```
 chmod u+x uninstall.sh